‘Urgent lessons’ must be learned by Ofsted from Ruth Perry’s death, family say

 “Ruth’s death, and this inquest, have laid bare the imbalance of power that exists in our education system.”

-Concluding her inquest in Reading, senior coroner Heidi Connor said: “The evidence is clear in this respect, and I find that Ruth’s mental health deterioration and death was likely contributed to by the Ofsted inspection.”
+Concluding her inquest in Reading, Ms Connor said: “The evidence is clear in this respect, and I find that Ruth’s mental health deterioration and death was likely contributed to by the Ofsted inspection.”

-He said she was concerned failing on child safeguarding would be the end of her career.
+He said she was concerned that failing on child safeguarding would be the end of her career.

 Ms Connor said: “I find that parts of the Ofsted inspection were conducted in a way which lacked fairness, respect and sensitivity.”